 Continuing back to the hike now.
 I had to introduce my friends first though!

-Keep hiking through town and past all the Fifty Foot Falls and its not far from town to the first and most iconic waterfall in Arizona.
-Havasu Falls.
 The blue in the water comes from minerals in the water called travertine.
-You will be on a downhill slope and come around a corner and find the most amazing waterfall you have ever seen in a desert.
+Keep going on the hike and you will be on a downhill slope and come around a corner and find the most amazing waterfall you have ever seen in a desert!

 We found a perfect campsite early in the morning as soon as we got down in the canyon.
 This spot was amazing, we had it all to ourselves, and you had to cross a makeshift bridge to get to it from both sides.
 We were on a small island of sorts with the water running by on both sides.
 It was absolutely perfect.